Examples of Outside Activities That Require Disclosure and Approval

 An associate professor would like to hire a student she currently teaches to assist with a conference she is helping to organize for a professional association.
 The professor’s work with the professional association is part of her 20% service.

-Example: Conflict of Commitment, Nonprofits, Managing Day-to-Day Operations, Use of Public Resources
+Example: Conflict of Commitment, Nonprofits, Managing Daily Operations, Use of Public Resources

-A research assistant, in coordination with colleagues from other institutions, is launching a new nonprofit.
-There is a lot of work to do!
-He often finds himself reviewing nonprofit formation documents, responding to emails about the nonprofit, or drafting content for a new website in between meetings.
+A research assistant is helping launch a nonprofit with colleagues from other institutions, frequently working on nonprofit formation documents, responding to emails about the nonprofit, and drafting content for a new website.

 Example: Equity Ownership, Spinout Company